brunilda-sa/PublicPage/MultiLabel_ClassificationProject.md

 - OnevsRestClassifier_LinearSVC         : 0.701709

 `Score per class`

 As shown below, when analysing the results per label, all Classifiers were able to predict all labels

 ![ALT_Message](https://github.com/brunildacity01/MyProjects/blob/master/Images/Results_PerLabelThird.png)

 `Neural Networks`

 - CNN                                   : 0.866102
 - MobileNet                             : 0.772362
 - VGG16                                 : work in progress

 ## Conclusion
-*   Baseline Approach
+**Baseline Approach**
-- `In average` the F2 score for all Classifiers is `0.6932422`, which is a good score taking into account the complexity of the task
+- In average the F2 score for all Classifiers is 0.6932422, which is a good score taking into account the complexity of the task
 - The MLKNN Classifier has obtained the best average F2 score, but the second place when predicting each label
 - OneVsRestClassifier with LogisticRegression has obtained the lowest average F2 score, but the first in predicting each label.
 Setting the class_weight to 'balanced' has certendly improved the performances

-- `Selection`: in this case, with an average F2 score of 0.639626 and a classification of 15 labels over 17, the OneVsRestClassifier with LogisticRegression is the best model overall
+- `Selection`: With an average F2 score of 0.639626 and a classification of 15 labels over 17, the OneVsRestClassifier with LogisticRegression is the best model overall

-*   Second Approach
+**Second Approach**
-- `In average` the F2 score for all neural networks is `0.7172295`, which is a good score and 3.3444386 % better than the Baseline approach.
+- In average the F2 score for all neural networks is 0.7172295, which is a good score and 3.3444386 % better than the Baseline approach.
 We can say that neural network perform slightly better than scikit-learn Classifiers

 - `Selection`: Among the all neural networks CNN performed the best with an average F2 score of 0.732413

-*   Third Approach
+**Third Approach**
-- `In average` the F2 score for all Classifiers is `0.767284`, which is a good score and 9.649855855% better than the Baseline approach and 6.523594914% better than the second approach.
+- In average the F2 score for all Classifiers is 0.767284, which is a good score and 9.649855855% better than the Baseline approach and 6.523594914% better than the second approach.
 - The MLKNN Classifier has obtained the best average F2 score and was able to predict all labels
 - OneVsRestClassifier with LinearSVC has obtained the lowest average F2 score, but was able to predict all labels